RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/bdbs/_index.md

 ```
 Update the configuration of an active database.

-This is the basic version of the update request which contains no
+If called with the `dry_run` URL query string, the function will validate the [BDB object]({{<relref "/rs/references/rest-api/objects/bdb">}}) against the existing database, but will not invoke the state machine that will update it.

-additional action.
+This is the basic version of the update request.
+See [Update database and perform action](#put-bdbs-action) to send an update request with an additional action.

 To track this request's progress, poll the [`/actions/<action_uid>` endpoint]({{<relref "/rs/references/rest-api/requests/bdbs/actions">}}) with the action_uid returned in the response body.

-#### Required permissions
+### Permissions

 | Permission name | Roles |
 |-----------------|-------|